ChrisFeline/ToNSaveManager/README.md

 <img src="https://i.imgur.com/eQvudxo.png" alt="preview">

 This tool will keep track of your Saved States so you can play and recover your data later.
-It also saves every save state into a local json file to keep them in your computer.
+It also stores every save state into a local json file to keep them in your computer.

 ## How does it work?